schveiguy/raylib-d/README.md

 * MacOS - x86_64
 * MacOS - arm64

-If you do not have one of these systems, or want to use static linking, please use a different method.
+If you do not have one of these systems (e.g. FreeBSD), or want to use static linking, please use a different method.

 If other platforms are desired, please let me know in the issues.
 As of now, I am only supporting libraries that I built myself or that are included in the official distribution.